-It is also necessary to ascertain that nothing is hindering the spinning of the blade before you start it.
+It is also necessary to ascertain that nothing hinders the spinning of the blade before you start it.

 6. Other miscellaneous safety tips

 Always maintain a good standing position while working.
-You need a good balance, and you should not stay in the way of kickback so that if it occurs, you won’t be hit.
+You need a good balance, and you should not stay in the way of kickback so that you won’t be hit if it occurs.